-When my friends and family learn that I’m giving any sort of cooking advice, they’ll surely chuckle because it’s well known that I’m not much of a fan of cooking.
+When my friends and family learn that I’m giving any sort of cooking advice, they’ll surely chuckle because it’s well-known that I’m not much of a cooking fan.
 But we do need to eat!
 As a working mother, with a 12-year-old son and 9-year-old daughter, in a dual income family where my husband travels quite often, I’ve managed to conjure up some shortcut dinners that are relatively quick and easy but also hold some nutritional value.

 Here are some ideas that have worked out well for our family.

 5 Quick, Family Dinner Ideas for Busy Weeknights

 - Make Your Own Sandwich Night: I’ll put out a nice spread of deli cold cuts and cheeses, with a few bread options, lettuce, tomatoes, onions, pickles, condiments, etc… Sometimes the side meal will be french fries or sometimes just potato chips, popcorn or Pirate’s Booty.
 Baby carrots, celery, and cucumbers further fulfill the vegetable requirement.
 The kids prepare their own sandwiches and this approach to the meal offers a little freedom for them to choose what they want to eat.
 All in all this makes for a pretty happy crowd in our house.